 - Repeat until all the cookies are sandwiched together.

-- This recipe makes about 30 filled macaron cookie sandwiches.
+- Recipe Yield and Serving Size: This recipe makes about 30 filled macaron cookie sandwiches.
 Each serving is 1 macaron sandwich.

-- Before filling the macaron shells, you can store them in an airtight container layered between pieces of parchment paper for up to 3 days before filling them.
+- Before Filling the Macaron Shells: You can store the shells in an airtight container layered between pieces of parchment paper for up to 3 days before filling them.